In the middle of it all

 Other cities don’t even try and argue it anymore.
 Melbourne is unquestionably the festival, theatre, events, sports, shopping and music capital of Australia.
 You will never be at a loss for something to do in our incredible city.
 Check out what’s on in Melbourne during your stay.

 Directions to the Mansion

 The big red double-decker is the cheapest and easiest way to get to the CBD from the airport.
-It departs every 10 minutes all day and night, except between, 2 am to 4 am when it is every half hour.
+It departs every 10 minutes all day and night, except between, 2 am to 4 am when it goes every half hour.
 The trip costs $20 one way and takes about 35 minutes, express to Southern Cross Station.
 Grab an e-ticket or see the friendly staff at the kiosk at the front of the terminal.

 Uber, Didi, Taxi

-If all you can think about it laying your precious head on one of our deluxe pillows, then a taxi direct from Tullamarine Airport to The Mansion will cost approximately $60.
+If all you can think about is laying your precious head on one of our deluxe pillows, then a taxi direct from Tullamarine Airport to The Mansion will cost approximately $60.
 Even better an Uber is around $50, and they do depart from the airport as well.

 Southern Cross Station